 8. Safeguard Your Financial Data

 The security of bank records, checkbooks, stock certificates, and petty-cash funds should be a top priority.
 Instead of leaving these in the custody of the bookkeeper or office manager, it is best for a small business to leave these items in the physical custody of two people to ensure blank checks don’t go missing or petty cash doesn’t disappear.
 As a business owner, you should make frequent, but not regularly-scheduled, inventory checks to see that all is as it should be.

 As a business owner, you should see that all workers stay on the lookout for both internal fraud and external scams.
 Loss-prevention experts agree that having well-trained and alert workers are important to spotting theft and fraud.
 Have employees check each other’s work and cover during breaks.
 If they hear of or notice anything suspicious coming from outside the company, they should notify the business owner or their supervisor without delay.
 As the saying goes, it is better to be safe than sorry and employees will typically embrace being given the responsibility to help you prevent fraud.

 10. Avoid Identity Theft

 Identity theft is also a form of fraud, and occurs when someone uses illegally your full name, social security number and other personal information or information about your business for lucrative purposes: requesting credit cards or loans, filing taxes, obtaining medical services and making purchases.
-Luckily you can prevent it: find out here how to avoid identity theft.

 We hope you found these 10 tips to prevent fraud in your business useful.
 Do you want to receive more resources and tips to implement in your workplace?
 Simply subscribe to our weekly newsletter.
 It’s free and it will provide you with the tools you need to start growing your business.